medvm/widevine_keys/README.md

 Works only if the site does not require specific json-formatted data in the license request.
-If you want to add support for your site, write to issues specifying the required json-formatted fields and the algorithm for their formation (if not static).
+And if it requires and you want to add its support, write to issues specifying the required json-formatted fields and the algorithm for their formation (if not static).

 Further about kinonpoisk (hello to compatriots):</br>
 Not working yet.